solita/solita.github.com/_posts/2015-05-29-rest-virusscan.md

 ## Handling file attachments

-Malicious users can supply compromised files on purpose or the user's can upload them unintentionally.
+Malicious users can supply compromised files on purpose or the users can upload them unintentionally.
 Whatever the system is, it's usually a good idea to set certain limits for attachments.
 As an example I might recommend these sort of limitations: